-Depending on which crossing alternative is selected, between two and five homes constructed before 1954 will be disrupted or displaced and three cultural heritage landscapes will be affected.
+Depending on which crossing alternative is selected, between three and eight homes constructed before 1954 will be disrupted or displaced and three cultural heritage landscapes will potentially be affected.
 Of these features, the town of Sandwich is considered the most significant given its proposed designation as a heritage district and its recognized cultural heritage value.
-The tunnel crossing is considered the least significant because of its unconfirmed status while Brighton Beach is of limited local interest.
+The tunnel crossing is considered the least significant because of its unconfirmed status, while Brighton Beach is of limited local interest.

-In general, crossing alternatives associated with Plaza A have the least amount of impact while Crossing C represents the worst of the three options due to its proximity to the historic town of Sandwich.
-From Plaza A, Crossing Alternative A doesn't displace any BHFs but it disrupts three, crossing Alternative B displaces one BHF, crossing Alternative C1 will displace five BHFs (including a historic monument) and crossing Alternative C2 will displace three BHFs (including a historic monument).
-Crossing C from Plaza B will displace three field identified BHFs as will Crossing B and C from Plaza B1.
+In general, crossing alternatives associated with Plaza A have the least amount of impact.
+From Plaza A, Crossing Alternative A displaces only one field-identified BHF and disrupts three, Crossing Alternative B and C both displace two field-identified BHFs and disrupt two, Crossing Alternative C1 will displace two field-identified BHFs and disrupt six (including a historic monument).
+Crossing C from Plaza B will displace three field-identified BHFs and disrupt three.
+Crossing B from Plaza B1 will displace three field-identified BHFs.
+Crossing C from Plaza C will displace two field-identified BHFs and disrupt four.

 In addition, the three crossings have the potential to disrupt identified cultural landscapes in this area of the City.
-Portions of the Brighton Beach area will be affected by all crossing alternatives (although this is not considered to be a significant impact), while Crossing C will disrupt two additional CLUs: the underground tunnels reported to be in the Chappell/Russell area, and the town of Sandwich vista.
+Portions of the Brighton Beach area will be affected by all crossing alternatives (although this is not considered to be a significant impact), while Crossing C will also disrupt the underground tunnels reported to be in the Chappell/Russell area.
 Potential impacts associated with the reported tunnels are difficult to assess given the lack of information and the inability to confirm their location and/or existence.
 Therefore, until further information can be obtained, the rumored tunnels cannot form a significant part of this impact assessment.
-The greatest potential for a visual impact to cultural landscapes occurs in association with Crossing C because of its proximity to Sandwich.
+The greatest potential for a visual impact to cultural landscapes occurs in association with Crossing C because of its proximity to the historic town of Sandwich.
 Although it is recognized that mitigation could be addressed through a compatible bridge design, placing the crossing as far away from the historic core as possible is the preferred course of action from the outset.